fjames86/cerberus/README.md

 # cerberus
 A Kerberos (version 5) implementation.

-This is an implementation of the Kerberos v5 authentication protocol in Common Lisp.
+This is an implementation of the Kerberos v5 authentication protocol, entirely in Common Lisp.

 ## 1. Introduction
 Kerberos is the de facto standard method of authentication over a network, notably in Microsoft Windows envrionments.